ga4gh/gks-common/schema/core-im/def/Statement.rst

 **Computational Definition**

-A Statement (aka "Assertion") represents a claim of purported truth as made by a particular agent, on a particular occasion.
+A claim of purported truth as made by a particular agent, on a particular occasion.
+Statements may be used to simply put forth a possible fact (i.e. a 'proposition') as true, or to provide a more nuanced assessment of the level of confidence or evidence supporting a particular proposition.

 **Information Model**